 Step 7: Ready Your Filter System

 You may also need to reinstall any other equipment your pool uses, such as additional pool pumps, heating systems, jets, and miscellaneous equipment.
-After installing all of your pool equipment, and ensuring the pipes are clear, turn them on.
+After installing all your pool equipment, and ensuring the pipes are clear, turn them on.

 If you use a saltwater chlorinator, do not turn it on at this point.
 You need to check your pool chemistry in later steps first.